opnsense/docs/source/manual/how-tos/wireguard-client.rst

 When assigning interfaces we can also add gateways to them.
 This would  offer you the chance to balance traffic via different VPN providers or do more complex routing scenarios.
-To do this, go to **System->Gateways->Single** and add a new gateway.
+To do this, go to :menuselection:`System --> Gateways --> Single` and add a new gateway.
 Choose your WireGuard interface and set the Gateway to **dynamic**.

 -------------------------------